Clan MacRae

-The Clan Macrae is a Highland Scottish clan.
+The Clan MacRae is a Highland Scottish clan.
 The clan has no chief; it is therefore considered an armigerous clan.

 Surname

-The surname MacRae (and its variations, such as McRae, Macrae, or Mcrae) is an Anglicization of the Scottish Gaelic patronymic Mac Rath, meaning "son of Rath."
-In Gaelic, rath translates to "fort" or "fortress," referring to ancient circular earthworks or fortified settlements common in Celtic regions.
-This distinguishes it from the Irish surname McGrath, which derives from Mac Craith, sometimes associated with "grace" or "prosperity" in Irish contexts.
+The surname MacRae "or Macrath, as it is written in Gaelic, means 'son of Grace or Luck'".
+Alexander Macrae speculates in his history of the clan that "it may have been first given as a distinguishing personal name to men who were supposed to be endowed with more than an ordinary measure of sanctity or grace."

 Traditional origins of the clan

 According to the late 19th-century historian Alexander Mackenzie, and Rev. Alexander Macrae in the early 20th century, the main authority for the early history of Clan Macrae is the late 17th-century manuscript account of the clan written by Rev. John Macrae.
 Alexander Macrae largely based his history of the clan upon John Macrae's earlier account.

 According to tradition, the Macraes were originally from Ireland and shared a common ancestry with the Mackenzies and Macleans.
 The Macraes were said to have originated from Clunes, which is located near the southern shore of the Beauly Firth, and was within the lordship of Lovat.
 Alexander Macrae stated that these traditions likely refer to a period sometime in the middle of the 13th century.

 According to John Macrae, after a violent dispute arose between the Macraes and more powerful Frasers of Lovat, three sons of the Macrae chief set off for new lands.
 One of the sons settled in Brahan, near Dingwall (later the site of Brahan Castle); another settled in Argyll; and the other settled in Kintail.